 Learning a language like French is an amazing process, and every stage of it can be very fulfilling.
-But time is money, and although we would all love to have limitless time to improve our language skills, the truth is that our personal and professional lives leave little time to learn a language.
+But time is money, and although we would all love to have limitless time to improve our French skills, the truth is that our personal and professional lives leave little time to learn a language.

 This is one of the first questions anyone interested in language learning asks, and unfortunately, there's no easy way to answer it.
-Learning a language is a complex process that is different for each individual based on several different factors.
+Learning a language is a complex process that is different for each individual, based on several different factors.

 If you already speak a foreign language or were raised bilingual, you may save yourself some time as you learn French.
 Bilinguals find it easier to learn a third language, as several linguistic studies have proven.
-This is because they are naturally more accustomed to being exposed to different languages, since fluency and skills in one language aid fluency and skills in another.
+This is because they are naturally more accustomed to being exposed to different languages, and fluency and skills in one language aid fluency and skills in another.

 Even if any foreign language looks "Greek" to you, many languages are actually more similar than they are different.
 Learning a language that is similar to your native language can save you time when learning the alphabet, pronunciation, grammar, and vocabulary.